Testing the use of Lithium Carbonate in people living with MND with a change in the UNC13a gene.

 About the project

-PRELUDE (Personalised treatment with Lithium Carbonate for Unc13a Determined MND) is a major new international, multi-centre, phase III clinical trial to investigate the effect of lithium carbonate on survival in people living with MND carrying a specific mutation in a gene called Unc13a.
+PRELUDE (Personalised treatment with Lithium Carbonate for Unc13a Determined MND) is a major new international, multi-centre, phase III clinical trial to investigate the effect of lithium carbonate on survival in people living with MND who have a change in a gene called UNC13a.
 Multiple centres from across the UK (led by Prof Ammar Al-Chalabi at King’s College London), Europe and Australia will participate.
 If successful, this trial could provide an effective new treatment to one in every six people with MND.

 This trial is part of the MAGNET (Multi-arm, Adaptive, Group-sequential trial NETwork) platform trial.
 This is the first international platform trial focused on finding effective treatments for MND.
 It will test multiple treatments simultaneously.
 You can read more about the MAGNET trial here.